Harry Pollitt: Electoral record

 Pollitt contested a number of parliamentary elections, but did not win any.
 His first electoral outing was in the Durham, Seaham constituency in 1929, where he received 1,431 votes (2.9% of the total vote).
 He then contested the London East End Stepney, Whitechapel, and St. George's constituency in 1930, where he received 2,106 votes (9.6% of votes).
 He contested the same constituency again in 1931 and received 2,658 votes (11.2% of vote).
 In 1933 he contested the Derbyshire, Clay Cross constituency and received 3,434 votes (10.6% of the vote).
 In a 1940 by-election in the Silvertown division of West Ham he received only 966 votes (6.2% of the vote) to the Labour candidate's 14,343.

 He stood as the CPGB candidate for election in Rhondda East in South Wales three times.
 In 1935, he lost to the Labour candidate 61.8% to 38.2%, with a margin of 8,433 votes.
 In the 1945 general election he came within a thousand votes of winning the seat from the Labour candidate, with 15,761 votes (45.5% of the vote) compared to the Labour candidate's 16,733 votes (48.4% of the vote).
-In 1950 he suffered a heavy defeat, receiving only 4,463 votes (7.5% of the vote) compared to the Labour candidate's 26,645 votes (75.9% of the vote).
+In 1950 he suffered a heavy defeat, receiving only 4,463 votes (12.7% of the vote) compared to the Labour candidate's 26,645 votes (75.9% of the vote).

 Death and legacy

 After years of worsening health, Pollitt died at age 69 of a cerebral haemorrhage while returning on the SS Orion from a speaking tour of Australia on 27 June 1960.
 The liner had departed from Adelaide en route to Fremantle, when, at 2 a.m., Pollitt suffered a stroke.

 He was cremated at Golders Green on 9 July, and was survived by his wife and two children, Brian and Jean.

 The Labour History Archive and Study Centre at the People's History Museum in Manchester holds the collection of the Communist Party of Great Britain.
 This collection includes the papers of Pollitt, which covers the years 1920 to 1960.

 In 1971, a Soviet-operated, East German-built Type 17 merchant ship was named after Pollitt.
 The ship was renamed Natalie in 1996 and scrapped the next year.
 A plaque dedicated to the memory of Pollitt was unveiled by the Mayor of Tameside on 22 March 1995 outside Droylsden Library.
-He is also commemorated in the song "The Ballad of Harry Pollitt", which was originally written during his lifetime, and hence inaccurately describes his murder, which was included by the American folk band The Limeliters on their 1961 album The Slightly Fabulous Limeliters.
+He is also commemorated in the song "The Ballad of Harry Pollitt", which was originally written during his lifetime, and hence inaccurately describes his murder.
+The American folk band The Limeliters included the song on their 1961 album The Slightly Fabulous Limeliters.
 The song was heavily criticised in the April 1972 edition of Marxism Today, the official journal of the CPGB, as "sickening" and "full of the vilest insults against the memory of Harry Pollitt".